We stand at that edge today where every industry is immersing itself

 machine learning for supporting or rejecting our business hypothesis

-R & Python are the most common languages that give us the ability
+R & Python is the most common language that gives us the ability

 there are several other tools like MicroStrategy, SAS, AWS Analytics

 platforms, Google Cloud Platform, Microsoft Azure, etc., which provide